chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 ## Reference configuration type from custom task definition

 To reference a custom configuration type from a custom task, you must add a specific property to the custom task definition in `synthetic.xml`.
-For example, this is the "Create Jira issue" definition:
+For example, this is the "Create JIRA issue" definition:

     <type type="jira.CreateIssue" extends="xlrelease.PythonScript">
         <property name="jiraServer" category="input" label="Server" referenced-type="jira.Server" kind="ci"/>